John Horgan Dam: Kinship relations

-It is feared that the construction of the Site C Dam has altered the Indigenous ways of life, primarily, the Kinship relations between the DRFN community and the Peace River beavers: “(originally named the Beaver River in the Early 1950s)”.
+It is feared that the construction of the John Horgan Dam has altered the Indigenous ways of life, primarily, the Kinship relations between the DRFN community and the Peace River beavers: “(originally named the Beaver River in the Early 1950s)”.
 Beavers hold significant cultural importance for the Doig River Nation (DRFN), underscoring the essential relationship between the two entities.
-The DRFN states that “Beavers are very important to our culture and, we must ensure that sufficient Beaver populations and Beaver habitat are maintained in our territory, in order to sustain our way of life.”
+The DRFN states that “beavers are very important to our culture and, we must ensure that sufficient beaver populations and beaver habitat are maintained in our territory, in order to sustain our way of life.”
 “Within the DRFN culture, beavers are regarded as kin, symbolizing a shared existence with nonhuman beings”.
-The construction and management of hydroelectric dams, such as the WAC Bennett Dam, Site C Dam, and the Peace River Canyon Dam, significantly impacted beaver populations.
+The construction and management of hydroelectric dams, such as the WAC Bennett Dam, John Horgan Dam, and the Peace River Canyon Dam, significantly impacted beaver populations.
 For instance, the release of water from those dams disrupts the beaver’s habitats by washing away their food sources and dams downstream.

-In October 2014, the DRFN put forward an application to the Peace Region Fish and Wildlife Program to conduct a study on the local Beavers: “The application focused on the effects that the construction of the WAC Bennett Dam, The Site C Dam, and the Peace Canyon Dam have had on Beaver habitat and populations.
-This study aims to address the cultural significance of beavers to the DRFN community and protect Treaty Rights, emphasizing the potential cumulative adverse effects of various resource sectors, including hydroelectric dams, within Treaty 8 territory.”
+In October 2014, the DRFN put forward an application to the Peace Region Fish and Wildlife Program to conduct a study on the local beavers, including the effects of existing and proposed hydroelectric facilities on beaver habitat and populations.

 In November 2023, Doig River First Nation elders led a burial ceremony for ancestral remains exhumed from the Site C reservoir flooding zone.
 Despite DRFN Elders expressing concerns over the environmental impacts of the Site C project, BC Hydro proceeded with its construction.
 The reburial was first of its kind in DRFN history, and goes against the traditional beliefs and practices of the community, as Attachie states “We respect the grave.
 We don’t believe in cremation, we’ve never done it before.
 And so, it’s totally different for us to move a grave, but we don’t want it [drowning] underwater.”
 Attachie's sentiments show how the ceremony's implications as a departure from cultural norms.